-On August 31, 2007, we entered into the 2007 Credit Agreement, a \$125.0 million senior secured credit facility, which provides for a \$75.0 million revolving credit line (which may be increased or decreased in accordance with the terms of the related credit agreement) and a \$50.0 million term loan facility.
-At our option, borrowings under the 2007 Credit Agreement bear interest at either (1) the greater of a prime rate or the federal funds rate plus a spread based upon our leverage ratio or (2) an adjusted London Interbank Offered Rate ("LIBOR") plus a spread based upon our leverage ratio.
-We had \$30.0 million of borrowings outstanding accruing interest at 1.25% (which is equal to an adjusted one-month LIBOR plus a spread of 1.0%) at December 31, 2009.
-As of December 31, 2009, we had a \$15.0 million letter of credit outstanding, which reduced our borrowing capacity under the revolving credit line.
-The 2007 Credit Agreement expires on August 31, 2012.
-We had \$60.0 million available under the 2007 Credit Agreement as of December 31, 2009.
+On August 31, 2007, we entered into the Credit Agreement, a \$125.0 million senior secured credit facility, which provides for a \$75.0 million revolving credit line (which may be increased or decreased in accordance with the terms of the related credit agreement) and a \$50.0 million term loan facility.
+At our option, borrowings under the Credit Agreement bear interest at either (1) the greater of a prime rate or the federal funds rate plus a spread based upon our leverage ratio or (2) an adjusted London Interbank Offered Rate ("LIBOR") plus a spread based upon our leverage ratio.
+The Credit Agreement expires on August 31, 2012.
+As of December 31, 2010, we had \$30.0 million of borrowings outstanding on the term loan, accruing interest at 1.3125% (which is equal to an adjusted one-month LIBOR plus a spread of 1.0%).
+As of December 31, 2010, we had a \$15.0 million letter of credit outstanding, which reduced our borrowing capacity under the revolving credit line.
+We had \$60.0 million available under the revolving credit line as of December 31, 2010.

-The terms of the 2007 Credit Agreement require, among other things, that we adhere to a maximum leverage ratio and maintain a minimum EBITDA-based interest coverage ratio, both calculations of which are defined under the 2007 Credit Agreement, as amended April 21, 2008, and determined on a rolling four consecutive quarter basis.
+The terms of the Credit Agreement require, among other things, that we adhere to a maximum leverage ratio and maintain a minimum EBITDA-based interest coverage ratio, both calculations of which are defined under the 2007 Credit Agreement, as amended April 21, 2008, and determined on a rolling four consecutive quarter basis.
 The EBITDA-based interest coverage ratio covenant requires us to have a ratio of EBITDA to interest expense of not less than 3.0 to 1.0.
 We are also not permitted to have a maximum leverage ratio of greater than 3.0 to 1.0.
-As of December 31, 2009, our interest coverage ratio was in excess of 48.0 to 1.0 and our leverage ratio was less than 1.0 to 1.0, both within the required covenant levels permitted under the 2007 Credit Agreement.
+As of December 31, 2010, our interest coverage ratio was in excess of 40.0 to 1.0 and our leverage ratio was less than 1.0 to 1.0, both within the required covenant levels permitted under the Credit Agreement.

-The 2007 Credit Agreement also includes other specific limits or restrictions on additional indebtedness, liens and capital expenditure activity.
-Our obligations under the 2007 Credit Agreement are secured by a lien on all of our property (including the capital stock of our subsidiaries) other than our real property and fixtures and any property subject to a certificate of title, a lease or a similar interest.
-As of December 31, 2009, we were in compliance with all applicable debt covenants.
+The Credit Agreement also includes other specific limits or restrictions on additional indebtedness, liens and capital expenditure activity.
+Our obligations under the Credit Agreement are secured by a lien on all of our property (including the capital stock of our subsidiaries) other than our real property and fixtures and any property subject to a certificate of title, subject to a lease or a similar interest.
+As of December 31, 2010, we were in compliance with all applicable debt covenants.